SQream/sqream_docs/guides/operations/configuration.rst

 Configuration
 ***********************

-SQream DB has configuration files to modify the system's default behaviour.
+This guide covers the configuration files and the ``SET`` statement.

 Configuration files
 ==========================